Moderate Party: General Electoral League (1904–1938)

 The party was founded on 17 October 1904 in a restaurant called Runan in Stockholm.
 The intention was to start a campaign organization in support of the group of Conservatives which had emerged in the Riksdag.
 During the 19th century conservatives had organised themselves in the Riksdag but there was no party to support them.
 The Swedish right was also threatened by the rise of the Swedish Social Democratic Party (founded in 1889) and the Liberals (1902).
 The party was called the General Electoral League (Allmänna valmansförbundet).

-At first the party was clearly nationalist and staunchly conservative.
+At first, the party was clearly nationalist and staunchly conservative.
 The importance of a strong defence was underlined and other societal institutions embraced by the party were the monarchy and the state of law.
-The party held initially a protectionist view towards the economy; tariffs were widely supported as well as interventionist economical measures such as agricultural subsidies.
-In the defence policy crisis in 1914 which overturned the parliamentary Liberal government, the party sided with King Gustav but stopped short of accepting a right-wing government by royal appointment, instead opting for an independent-conservative "war cabinet" under Hjalmar Hammarskjöld which was eventually overturned in favour of a Liberal-Social Democratic majority coalition government and thus the breakthrough of parliamentary rule, albeit reluctantly embraced by the right.

-Arvid Lindman (often called "The Admiral") became influential in the party and served two terms as Prime Minister of Sweden, before and after the enactment of universal suffrage.
-In 1907 he proposed universal male suffrage to the parliament and in 1912 he was formally elected leader.
+The party initially held ia protectionist view towards the economy; tariffs were widely supported as well as interventionist economical measures such as agricultural subsidies.
+In the defence policy crisis in 1914 (which overturned the parliamentary Liberal government), the party sided with King Gustaf V but stopped short of accepting a right-wing government by royal appointment, instead opting for an independent-conservative "war cabinet" under Hjalmar Hammarskjöld which was eventually overturned in favour of a Liberal-Social Democratic majority coalition government and thus the breakthrough of parliamentary rule, albeit reluctantly embraced by the right.Arvid Lindman (often called "The Admiral") became influential in the party and served two terms as Prime Minister of Sweden, before and after the enactment of universal suffrage.
+In 1907, he proposed universal male suffrage to the parliament and in 1912 he was formally elected leader.
 But the party voted against universal suffrage and the party again voted against women's right to vote.
 It was only because the party was in the minority that Sweden was able to grant the right to vote for all, pushed through by the Liberals and the Social Democrats (the left), against the objections of the right.
 Although not one of the founders of the party and not a prominent ideologist, Lindman and his achievements as a leader are often appreciated as being of great importance to the new party.
 His leadership was marked by a consolidation of the Swedish right, and by transforming the party into a modern, effective, political movement.
 Lindman was a very pragmatic politician, but without losing his principles.
 He was a formidable negotiator and peace broker.
 For this, he was widely respected, even by his fiercest political opponents and when he resigned and left the parliament in 1935, the leader of the Social Democrats, Per Albin Hansson, expressed his "honest thanks over the battle lines".